Frozen Pipes: What Builders & Plumbers Need to Know

 According to the NOAA, the vast majority of the United States can expect the temperature to drop below freezing at least once a decade, meaning that even if a normal winter season consists of mild weather, the odds are that there will be freezing weather at some point during your initial owners’ occupancy.
 In fact, research done by the Insurance Institute for Business & Home Safety found that frozen pipes are actually more common in warm weather climates due to bad design and installation practices that leave pipes vulnerable to winter weather.

-Whenever possible avoid installing pipe in uninsulated areas
+Avoid installing pipe in uninsulated areas

 Many building codes already recommend against or outright prohibit the installation of pipe in uninsulated, but in some regions it may be allowed.
 Uninsulated areas may include attics, crawlspaces, overhangs or exterior walls, when outside temperatures drop, these areas are the first to get cold and therefore present the biggest risk for frozen pipes.
 Running pipe in interior, conditioned spaces is always preferred as the air temperature around the pipe will typically be close to the room temperature inside the home.